APLMOOC/APLMOOC/docs/course/ch7/part5.md

 286
 ```

-The ``⎕NREAD`` function allows reading from a tied file, with right argument vector tie number, the data type, the number of items, and the position to read from.
+The ``⎕NREAD`` function allows reading from a tied file, with right argument vector tie number, the data type, the number of items, and the position to read from (``80`` is 8-bit character data).

 ```apl
       ⎕NREAD tn 80 9 0